pydicom/pynetdicom/README.rst

   *dataset* then return those matching Instances to the SCU.
 - C-MOVE: ``Association.send_c_move(dataset, move_aet)`` requests the peer
-  search its set of managed SOP Instances for those that match the attributes given in *dataset* and then move those matching Instances to the AE with title *move_aet*
+  search its set of managed SOP Instances for those that match the attributes given in *dataset* and then copy those matching Instances to the AE with title *move_aet*

 See the SCU Examples and the Association documentation for more information.